pranotimulay/ip-insight/README.md

 # ip-insight

-IPInsight is a Java project designed to analyze and manage IP addresses, providing insights into geolocation data and other relevant information.
+ip-insight is a Java project designed to analyze and manage IP addresses, providing insights into geolocation data and other relevant information.

 # Overview
-IPInsight leverages various APIs and libraries to perform the following tasks:
+ip-insight leverages various APIs and libraries to perform the following tasks:

 Reading Configuration: Load configuration settings from a config.properties file to customize the behavior of the application.
 IP Analysis: Utilize the IPinfo.io API to retrieve geolocation and other data for a given IP address.